Natiq777/employeemanagement/README.md

 ### **Database Migrations**
 1. Open the `EmployeeManagement.sln` solution file with Visual Studio.

-1. Using the Cloud SQL Server IP address, user and password you created preceding, modify your connection string in the `Web.config` file:
+1. Using the Cloud SQL Server IP address, user and password you created preceding, modify your connection string in the `appsettings.json` file:

    ```XML